 Once your appeal or grievance request is received, Blue Cross and Blue Shield will research the case in detail.
 Blue Cross and Blue Shield will ask for more information if it is needed and let you know in writing of the review decision or the outcome of the review.
 If your request for a review is about termination of your coverage for concurrent services that were previously approved by Blue Cross and Blue Shield, the disputed coverage will continue until this review process is completed.
 This continuation of your coverage does not apply to services: that are limited by a day, dollar, or visit benefit limit and that exceed the benefit limit; that are non-covered services; or that were received prior to the time you requested the formal review.
-It also does not apply if your request for a review was not received on a timely basis, based on the course of the treatment
+It also does not apply if your request for a review was not received on a timely basis, based on the course of the treatment.

-All requests for an appeal or a grievance review must be received by Blue Cross and Blue Shield within 180 calendar days of the date of treatment, event, or circumstance which is the cause of your dispute or complaint, such as the date you were told of the service denial or claim denial.
+All requests for an appeal or a grievance review related to a claim denial must be received by Blue Cross and Blue Shield within 180 calendar days of the date you received notice of the service denial or claim denial.
+Requests for an appeal or a grievance review not related to a claim denial must be received by Blue Cross and Blue Shield within 180 calendar days of the date of treatment, event, or circumstance which is the cause of your dispute or complaint.